 What NEC Class applies to mining camera installations?

-Mining explosion-proof cameras face requirements that differ from other industries: MSHA approval (separate from UL listing), Class II dust classifications, and the mechanical severity of underground environments.
+Mining explosion-proof cameras face requirements that differ from other industries: MSHA approval (separate from ATEX/IECEx Certification), Class II dust classifications, and the mechanical severity of underground environments.
 Underground coal mines involve Class I (methane) and Class II (coal dust) hazards.
 Surface mines may be Class II only (combustible dust).
 For US mines, MSHA approval requirements apply separately from NEC.
 The specific classification is determined by mine type, depth, and the hazardous materials present at each installation point.

 For definitions of key hazardous area terms used in this guide, see the Hazardous Area Classification Glossary.